AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Unstoppable

 The Troll just wants to be killed, but not ejected.
 The Troll can "interact" with players.
 This interaction does nothing, it just triggers any interaction sensitive roles like Veteran and Pestilence.
-Killing the Troll makes the Troll kill their killer.
+Killing the Troll makes the Troll attack their killer.

 ## Werewolf <img height="17" src="./Images/Werewolf.png">